 HEY SHAUNA ART THERAPY OUTDOOR SESSIONS

-I do not have any immediate plans to re-open my studio for in-person sessions (yet), but I will continue to offer online (on Zoom) AND outdoor (in Stanley Park) private (one-on-one) sessions.
+Updated Jan 3, 2021: I do not have any immediate plans to re-open my studio for in-person sessions (yet), but I will continue to offer online private sessions (on Zoom) AND outdoor private sessions (in Victoria).

 OUTDOOR ART THERAPY

 Outdoor sessions can be booked online if you’d like to go that route, or you can contact me directly to arrange an appointment.
-These sessions are in-person, distanced (physical distancing to align with COVID safety precautions), and located in Stanley Park in Vancouver… a beautiful cluster of trees near Second Beach.
+These sessions are in-person, distanced (physical distancing to align with COVID safety precautions), and located in Beacon Hill Park in Victoria.

 See my Private Art Therapy page for general information about private (one-on-one) sessions.